AIWolfSharp/AIWolfCore/README.md

 to try connecting sample agent with the local server waiting the connection at port 10000.
 `dotnet run -d`

     6. Making your own agent

+      * You can download [Reference Manual](https://github.com/AIWolfSharp/AIWolfCore/releases/download/v1.0.0-pre3/AIWolf_NET_ReferenceManual.zip) to be aid in making your own agent.
-You will soon be able to view the tutorial for making an AIWolf agent using AIWolf.NET Core.
+      * You will soon be able to view the tutorial.

 1. HISTORY and CHANGES